Borukofu/currency-converter-tg/readme.md

 ## Future Enhancements

-*   Add support for more currencies.
-*   Implement a command to manually refresh the exchange rates.
-*   Improve error handling and logging.
-*   Add unit tests.
 *   Implement a more sophisticated currency parsing logic.
 *   Allow users to specify the base currency for the /rates command.
-*   Use a database instead of JSON files for data storage.
-*   Implement more robust error handling for invalid user inputs.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.